JackAdams/constellation-distro/README.md

 ###### Disadvantages of using a distro like this

-- you **can't remove individual packages**, which is effectively like adding and removing constellation tabs from the command line (although you _can_ hide their tabs using the "Config ..." tab)
+- you **can't remove individual packages** - i.e. you lose the ability to remove constellation tabs from the command line, although you can always hide tabs you don't want using the "Config ..." panel
 - we don't really want a whole lot of distros like this **cluttering Atmosphere**, but I thought there should be one curated package that gives you most of the useful Constellation functionality out of the box
-- `meteor update` isn't going to get you the **latest individual package versions** unless this distro is up to date
+- `meteor update` isn't going to get you the **latest individual package versions** unless this distro is up to date (if its not, open an issue!)

-### Alternative approach
+### Alternative approach to installation and configuration

 To get a clean `meteor list` but more control over which packages are included in your Constellation console:

-1. Clone this repo into your `/packages` directory
+1. Clone this repo into your app's `/packages` directory
 2. `meteor add babrahams:constellation`
 3. Open `package.js` and
   - remove lines such as `api.use('constellation:tiny@0.3.0');` if you never want to use the "Tiny" tab